sandlerben/wikiracer/README.md

 - The page to find a path to
 - A record of how each page was reached during the race
 - A record of the links explored so far
-- Several synchronization primitives (including `sync.Once`)
+- Synchronization primitives (`sync.Once`)
 - Channels to allow concurrent workers to communicate

 A `race.Racer` exposes one public function, `Run`, which returns a path from a start page to an end page.

 Under the hood, there is a lot going on inside the `race` package.
-Specifically, a number of `checkLinks` workers and `getLinks` workers concurrently explore the graph of wikipedia pages while communicating with each other (via channels) until a path to the end page is found.
+Specifically, a number of `checkLinks` workers and `getLinks` workers concurrently explore the graph of Wikipedia pages while communicating with each other (via channels) until a path to the end page is found.

-At a high level, pages go through the following pipeline:
+At a high level, pages pass through the following pipeline:

 1. A page is added to the `checkLinks` channel.
 A `checkLinks` worker checks if the page connects to the end page.
 If it does, a path has been found!
 If not, add the page to the `getLinks` channel.
-2. A `getLinks` worker takes the page and adds all the pages linked to from the page (children pages in a sense) to the `checkLinks` channel.
+2. A `getLinks` worker takes the page and adds all the pages linked to from the page ("children" pages) to the `checkLinks` channel.

-These stages are describes in more detail below.
+These stages are described in more detail below.

 #### checkLinks

 The `checkLinks` channel contains pages which _may_ link to the end page. `checkLinks` workers take up to 50 pages from the `checkLinks` channel and checks if any of them link to the end page.
 The workers call the MediaWiki API with several parameters including `prop=links` and `pltitles=<end title>` parameters.
-The `pltitles` parameter is **extremely** powerful: it checks whether any of up to 50 pages links to a certain page (but still returns a response in a few hundred milliseconds!)
+The `pltitles` parameter is **extremely** useful: it asks the MediaWiki API to check whether any of up to 50 pages links to a certain page.
+It returns a response in only a few hundred milliseconds!

 If none of the pages link to the end, the pages are added to the `getLinks` channel.

 #### getLinks

 The `getLinks` channel contains pages which _do not_ link to the end page. `getLinks` workers take a page from the `getLinks` channel and adds all the pages linked from that page to the `checkLinks` channel.
 These workers also called the MediaWiki API with `prop=links`.
-To make sure pages from all parts of the alphabet are explored, `pldir` is randomly switched between `descending` and `ascending`.
+To make sure pages pages from all parts of the alphabet are explored, `pldir` is randomly switched between `descending` and `ascending`.

 #### More details

-There are many ways to parse JSON in Go, but I opted to use the `buger/jsonparser` library for a few reasons:

-- It doesn't require you to recreated the structure of the JSON in a `struct` beforehand.
-This makes programming much faster.
-- In benchmarks, `jsonparser` is as fast or faster than all other Go JSON parsing libraries.
-[See here](https://github.com/buger/jsonparser#benchmarks).
-It is 10x faster than the standard `encoding/json` package!
+Lots more fun technical implementation details can be found in the [appendix below](#appendix).

 ## Some strategies attempted